adamjthompson/Gaming-Status-Cards/README.md

 **UI Configuration Options:**
 * **Mode:** Choose who to show.
 Show everyone, strictly online players, or filter by a specific platform (Steam, Xbox, PlayStation).
+* **Color Mode:** Select border and background fade colors based on the game's dominant color or the platform color.
 * **Sort By:** Automatically sorts players chronologically by who was `Last Online`.
 Actively online players are always pinned to the top.
 Can also be sorted alphabetically by Name or Game Title.
 * **Visibility:** Toggle the platform icon badges and text shadows to fit your dashboard theme.
 * **Maximum Visible Players:** Limit how many players will be shown at once before a scrollbar is displayed.